-With the exception of two vessels, the fair value of shipping investments is derived by obtaining a broker valuation for the vessels.
+With the exception of one vessel, the fair value of shipping investments is derived by obtaining a broker valuation for the vessels.
 The broker valuation uses the sales comparison approach which is then adjusted by the investment manager for differences in key attributes such as vessel type, features, age, cargo, capacity and potential freight earnings.
-For the vessels where a broker valuation is not available, the investment manager has determined the value using a discounted cash flow model where significant inputs are the amount and timing of expected future charter income.
+For the vessel where a broker valuation is not available, the investment manager has determined the value using a discounted cash flow model where significant inputs are the amount and timing of expected future charter income.
+At year end four of the vessels which are considered held for sale have been valued at anticipated net sales price.
 Shipping investments are included at level 3 in the fair value hierarchy.